Silence and Solitude: Escaping Information Overload

 The conditions themselves required a kind of simplicity, which may be part of what we’re absorbing as viewers of Sander’s work.
 “Especially during long hikes, I have to keep the weight of my backpack somewhat acceptable.
 That means I have to choose what photo gear to pack, and what to leave at home.
 I have to be a minimalist.”

-Photographer Julia Nimke is spending the year of her Adobe Creative Residency traveling to remote locations, meeting people who live in the settings of the traditional European folk tales.
+Photographer Julia Nimke is spending the year of her Adobe Creative Residency travelling to remote locations, meeting people who live in the settings of the traditional European folk tales.
 “I’ve always been interested in remoteness and being completely alone in a place,” she explains.
 As she travels beyond the reach of high-tech noise, her pace changes, too.
-“Finding people to interview and photograph without the aid of the internet helps me maintain a slower workflow — it forces me to spend time in an area in order to get to know people face-to-face.”
+“Finding people to interview and photograph without the aid of the internet helps me maintain a slower workflow; it forces me to spend time in an area in order to get to know people face-to-face.”
 The resulting images allow us to pause, think about our digital diets, and contemplate whether we really want to gobble all of that information so quickly.

-We asked Julia for her advice to other artists who want to embrace solitude.
-“It’s hard sometimes and you can get lonely, but after that feeling comes a whole new feeling of inner peace.
+We asked Julia for her advice to other artists who want to embrace solitude: “It’s hard sometimes and you can get lonely, but after that feeling comes a whole new feeling of inner peace.
 I feel like it is more important than ever to get out of the universe of over-consumption and to surround yourself with a minimal amount of things, but maximum nature, or whatever it is you’re longing for.”

 More Silence and Solitude